Tonystli18/FAQ_page/README.md

 # About This Project

+This is a demo project that demonstrates how to use Laravel, Vue.js, Tailwind CSS to implement some interesting features in a web application:
+- Mobile-first design(http://localhost/faqPage/public/): an example of Mobile-first design (change browser window size to see the effect)
+- Mobile-first layout(http://localhost/faqPage/public/mf-layout): an example of Mobile-first layout (change browser window size to see the effect)
+- responsive page adjusting font size(http://localhost/faqPage/public/fontsize): an example of responsive page adjusting font size according to browser window's size
+- responsive FAQ page(http://localhost/faqPage/public/faq): a responsive FAQ page using Vue component, Laravel Mix and Sass with TailwindCSS.
+- Smooth Scroll feature(http://localhost/faqPage/public/smooth-scroll): demo how to make a smooth scroll down to one port of web page
+- Context Menu(http://localhost/faqPage/public/context-menu): demo how to make a context menu using Vue component and tailwind
+- Modal without using Javascript(http://localhost/faqPage/public/show-modal#): a modal created by CSS and Laravel component, without using Java Script

-This project demonstrates how to generate a responsive FAQ page using Vue component, Laravel Mix and Sass with TailwindCSS.
-This FAQ page is an example created by Jeffry Way in laracasts lesson [modern-css-for-backend-developers](https://laracasts.com/series/modern-css-for-backend-developers/episodes/7).
-However, because this lesson was published two years ago in 2018 and with some code pieces missing, if you follow exactly the instructions in that video, it won't work.
-In this document, I'll describe how I setup the development environment from sketch to create that FAQ page successfully.
+These examples are from Jeffry Way's laracasts lessons, such as [modern-css-for-backend-developers](https://laracasts.com/series/modern-css-for-backend-developers/episodes/7).
+However, because some lessons was published two years ago in 2018, and without providing source code files, if you follow exactly the instructions in lesson videos, some might not work.
+In this document, I'll describe how I setup the development environment from sketch, also I'll give the major source files for each related example.

 ## Development Environment/Tools
 - **OS**: Windows 10